alexmagno/project-frankenstein/docs/PROJECT_PLAN.md

 - [ ] Configure message routing with complex binding patterns
 - [ ] Implement priority queues for critical messages

-### **Step 6.6: Real-time Event Streaming**
+### **Step 6.6: Real-time Event Streaming with Java 21**
 - [ ] **WebSocket Integration**:
-  - [ ] Implement WebSocket connections for real-time event streaming
+  - [ ] Implement WebSocket connections for real-time event streaming using virtual threads
-  - [ ] Create user-specific event subscriptions
+  - [ ] Create user-specific event subscriptions with record patterns for filtering
-  - [ ] Set up event filtering and transformation for clients
+  - [ ] Set up event filtering and transformation for clients using pattern matching
-  - [ ] Implement connection management and scalability
+  - [ ] Implement connection management and scalability with structured concurrency
 - [ ] **Server-Sent Events (SSE)**:
-  - [ ] Create SSE endpoints for order status updates
+  - [ ] Create SSE endpoints for order status updates using virtual threads
-  - [ ] Implement inventory change notifications
+  - [ ] Implement inventory change notifications with record patterns
-  - [ ] Set up system health and monitoring streams
+  - [ ] Set up system health and monitoring streams with string templates
-  - [ ] Create real-time dashboard feeds
+  - [ ] Create real-time dashboard feeds using sequenced collections for ordered updates
 - [ ] **Push Notifications**:
-  - [ ] Integrate with mobile push notification services
+  - [ ] Integrate with mobile push notification services using virtual threads
-  - [ ] Create email notification triggers from events
+  - [ ] Create email notification triggers from events with string templates
-  - [ ] Implement SMS notifications for critical events
+  - [ ] Implement SMS notifications for critical events using structured concurrency
-  - [ ] Set up notification preference management
+  - [ ] Set up notification preference management with record patterns
+  - [ ] Use sealed classes for notification types and delivery status hierarchies

 **Success Criteria**:
 - Events are published and consumed reliably